 Related

-There was one company in a city associated with Wagoner County that received an FDA citation as a result of one inspection conducted in the county over the third quarter of 2025, according to reports from the U.S. Food and Drug Administration (FDA).
+There were 40 companies in cities associated with Rogers County that received 40 FDA inspections in 2025, according to the U.S. Food and Drug Administration.

-How many companies in cities in Tulsa County received FDA inspections in Q3?
+43 companies in cities within Tulsa County received 43 inspections in 2025

-There were five companies in cities associated with Tulsa County that received five FDA inspections in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There were 43 companies in cities associated with Tulsa County that received 43 FDA inspections in 2025, according to the U.S. Food and Drug Administration.